christianromney/quiz-compile/README.md

 Run `say -v '?'` at the command line to see installed voices.

-Tip: I've found slowing the Rate to 33 sounds better than the default.
+Tip: I've found slowing the speech rate to 33 in the Voice Over utility sounds better than the default setting.

 ## DSL Example